Liberals Face Another Uphill Climb in BC Byelection

 The federal Liberals will try to hang on to another seat in a December byelection in the Greater Vancouver area amid challenges in the polls and lacklustre results in the recent provincial election.

-Prime Minister Justin Trudeau announced on Nov.
-10 the byelection for the riding of Cloverdale-Langley City will take place Dec.
+Prime Minister Justin Trudeau on Nov.
+10 announced that the byelection for the riding of Cloverdale-Langley City will take place Dec.
 16.

-Liberals place third in voting intentions in the province with 22 percent in the latest poll by Abacus Data.
-Conservatives lead with 39 percent, followed by the NDP with 27 percent.
+Liberals placed third in voting intentions in the province, with 22 percent, in the latest poll by Abacus Data conducted from Oct.
+31 to Nov.
+5. Conservatives led with 39 percent, followed by the NDP with 27 percent.

-The seat of Cloverdale-Langley City was left vacant after Liberal MP John Aldag resigned in May to run for the B.C.
+The Cloverdale-Langley City seat was left vacant after Liberal MP John Aldag resigned in May to run for the B.C.
 NDP.
-Aldag was unsuccessful in the Langley-Abbotsford provincial riding, losing by more than 20 percent of votes to B.C.’s Conservative Party.
+Aldag was unsuccessful in the Langley-Abbotsford provincial riding, losing by more than 20 percentage points to B.C.’s Conservative Party, which won over 55 percent of the votes.

 The four provincial ridings that roughly cover the area of the federal Cloverdale-Langley City riding were all won by B.C.
 Conservatives, albeit by small margins.
-For example, Conservatives won Surrey-Cloverdale by 587 votes, or 2.7 percent.
+For example, the Conservatives won Surrey-Cloverdale by 587 votes, or 2.8 percentage points, more than the NDP.

 The election was a two-horse race between the NDP and the B.C.
 Tories.
 The successor to the provincial Liberals, B.C.
 United, did not run any candidates in the face of the Tory surge.